sergiopaniego/sergiopaniego.github.io/_pages/about.md

 social: true
 ---

-I'm a PhD candidate at [Universidad Rey Juan Carlos](https://www.urjc.es/), Madrid, researching artificial intelligence, computer vision and robotics and its application to autonomous driving.
+I hold a PhD from [Universidad Rey Juan Carlos](https://www.urjc.es/), specializing in artificial intelligence, computer vision, and robotics with a focus on their applications in autonomous driving.
 I obtained an Informatics Engineering and Software Engineering Dual Degree at Universidad Rey Juan Carlos and a MSc in Artificial Intelligence at Universidad Politécnica de Madrid with a José Cuena award.